brandhawa99/encrypter-decrypter/README.md

 # File encryption / decryption server

-encrypt a file using the advance encryption standard and uses pdkdf2 to secure based on a password
+CLI tool for encrypting a file using the advance encryption standard and uses pdkdf2 to secure based on a password